dbbs-lab/bsb-core/docs/config/types.rst

 reference and if so the value from elsewhere in the configuration is retrieved.
 The original string from the configuration is also stored in ``node.<ref>_reference``.

-After the configuration is loaded it's possible to either give a new reference key (usually a string) or a new reference value.
-In most cases the configuration will automatically detect what you're passing into the reference:
+After the configuration is loaded it is possible to either give a new reference key (usually a string) or a new reference value.
+In most cases the configuration will automatically detect what you are passing into the reference:

 .. code-block::